Roms-lab/Byte-Bypass/README.md

 # Byte-Bypass

-A command-line tool for exploiting games and debugging applications by reading and modifying process memory on Windows.
+A command-line tool for exploiting games and debugging applications by reading and modifying process memory.
 Byte-Bypass is for educational and security research purposes, helping to understand how game memory works and how vulnerabilities can be exploited.

 ## Usage: Game Cheating and Debugging